thatguydan/hue.js/README.md

 ## Client API

 ### client.register(opts,cb)
+Attempt to register your app with the base station. `opts` has 4 optional properties.

+* `username` - the username to register.
+Default to a md5 hash based upon the value of the `appName` configured when calling `createClient`
+* `deviceType` - the device type to register.
+Defaults to the value of the `appName` that was set when calling `createClient`.
-Attempt to register your app with the base station. `opts` has 2 properties, `interval` - the amount of time to wait in milliseconds before attempting to register again, and `attempts` the number of attempts to try before giving up.
+* `interval` - the amount of time to wait in milliseconds before attempting to register again.
+Defaults to 3000.
+* `attempts` - the number of retry attempts before giving up.
 This will error out if registration was not successful.
+Defaults to 0.

-### client.deregister(cb)
+### client.unregister([username],cb)
-Degregister (unpair) your app.
+Ungregisters (unpair) your app.
 All future calls will be unauthorised by the base station until your app is reregistered.

+With the optional `username` parameter the username of the application that should be unregistered can be specified.
+This value defaults to the username of the current application that was determined when calling `createClient`.

 ### client.config([opts],cb)
 Fetch or if `opts` is specified update, the configuration of this base station.
 [See here](http://burgestrand.github.com/hue-api/api/config/#updating-bridge-configuration) for a station's properties.